taycaldwell/riot-api-java/README.md

 A simple to use, Riot Games API wrapper for Java.
-This library makes it easy to gather and use League of Legends data in your web apps, mobile (Android) apps, and more.
+This library makes it easy to gather and use League of Legends data in your web and mobile (Android) apps.

 ## Disclaimer
 This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.